 In Salta we will stay in a local hotel or guesthouse.

 On day 12 we will have a free day to explore Salta, visit its many museums, or explore the beautiful surrounding hills on foot or by mountain bike.
 We will also have the chance to take the cable car to the viewpoint on San Bernardo Hill overlooking the town, or take the famous 'Train to the Clouds' through some of the incredible mountian scenery nearby.

 Today we will drive through the spectacular rock formations of the Quebrada de las Conchas, and reach the serene town of Cafayate.
 This small unassuming town is the centre of one of

 In Cafayate we stay at a campsite with good facilities.

 Estimated Drive Time - 3-5 hours.

-Today we will drive south over some more spectacular mountains and arrive in the lush flat pampas that Argentina is famous for.
+Today we will drive south through spectacular mountains and arrive in the pampas that Argentina is famous for.
 We will visit the ancient ruins of the indigenous city of Quilmes en route.